aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === Object Oriented Programming

 Simula and Smalltalk were responsible for starting a revolution in the way software was written.
-This was also reflected in the shift towards Abstract Data Types (ADTs) which hide their implemenation behind the interface they present to the user.
+This was also reflected in the shift towards Abstract Data Types (ADTs) which hide their implementation behind the interface they present to the user.
 Nowadays OOP is still the dominant paradigm in software development, with most of the top programming languages by popularity featured on the annual Stack Overflow developer survey supporting OOP in some form @stackoverflow2023survey.

-At the core of modern OOP is the idea that data and behavior should be combined into a single entity: the object; which hides its data (or "state") and exposes an interface to other such entities, communicating with them through message passing, often understood as method calls.
+At the core of modern OOP is the idea that data and behavior should be combined into a single entity: the object; the object hides its data (or "state") and exposes an interface to other such entities, communicating with them through message passing, often understood as method calls.
 The "traditional" four pillars of OOP are: data abstraction, encapsulation, inheritance, and polymorphism.

 === Polymorphism